Search CompleteMarkets

 ... x No Thanks Loading..
 Business Combinations: Surviving/Thriving With A Merger 4/30/2013 by CompleteMarkets Editor , Carol Hammes This content has not been rated yet.
 BUSINESS COMBINATIONS: SURVIVING/THRIVING WITH A MERGER by Carol Hammes These guidelines will help you meet the challenges of merging your agency.
 Most industry observers believe that the number of insurance companies will shrink by 50% within this decade, as the strategic need to reduce loss and expense ratios fuels mergers and acquisitions.
 Achieving economies of scale by reducing geographic spread or focusing on more profitable lines and products has become imperative for national and regional companies alike.
 In the long term, the trend of carrier consolidation and spinning off non-core business will probably be good for the Independent Agency System.
 But in the short term, it will create even more challenges for most independent agencies.
 Faced with consolidation among insurance carriers, the resulting change in operating/placement strategies, and the need to further streamline their internal operations, merger activity has also increased among independent agencies.
 Current business combination activity is so widespread that experts predict that the number of independent agencies will shrink from approximately 40,000 at the end of the year 2000 to only 20,000 by the end of 2005.
 Many small to medium-sized agencies are finding that they cant compete in a marketplace where insurance companies are requiring far larger premium commitments every year.
 Larger agencies, faced with perpetuation concerns and growth plateaus, are increasingly receptive to merger and acquisition overtures from larger agents/brokers, insurance companies, or financial institutions.
 Although the pressures of premium ...

 ... ) Please consider the following: 1.
 Would you recommend this company?
 2. What about this company do you like/dislike?
 3. Why did you choose this rating?
 Submit This Anonymously Submit Cancel Contact Us contact_phone Click to call Unfollow First name: Last name: Email: Are you sure you want to deactivate your CompleteMarkets Company Profile Deactivate Cancel Loading..
 About Us Services Jobs PR Newsletters Employees Articles Blog Photos Group Connections Reviews IMMS Library Immerse yourself in our stacks.
 Take some time and browse through our library.
 We have thousands of articles, checklists, tip sheets, sales letters, and more!
-Communications Marketing Customer Service Planning Finance/Accounting Risk Management Human Resources Selling Legal and E&O Technology Life/Financial Services Glossaries Management Resources & Links Categories Popular Recent All Back Combine Incentive Compensation With Employee Evaluations 4/30/2013 12:00:00 AM by CompleteMarkets Editor , Al Diamond This content has not been rated yet.
-Wouldn't it be nice to have employees looking for more business to handle, or helping to innovate to permit more work to be accomplished without the addition of staff?
-An Incentive Compensation Program (ICP) accomplishes this goal — but it takes a few years of education to teach the employees that this is really as simple as it sounds.
-Al Diamond offers tips on how you can accomplish this.
-An Incentive Compensation Program (ICP) can remove the subjectivity from the process of increasing compensation for performance.
-ICPs are usually constructed based on advances in productivity (revenue per employee) combined with department and/or agency profitability.
-If ...
+Communications Marketing Customer Service Planning Finance/Accounting Risk Management Human Resources Selling Legal and E&O Technology Life/Financial Services Glossaries Management Resources & Links Categories Popular Recent All Back Combining Incentive Compensation With Employee Evaluations 4/30/2013 12:00:00 AM by Al Diamond , CompleteMarkets Editor This content has not been rated yet.
+An effective Incentive Compensation Program will benefit your staff - and your agency.
+An Incentive Compensation Program (ICP) is designed to remove the subjectivity from the process of increasing compensation for performance.
+We have written and assisted many ICPs and recommend that you contact Agency Consulting Group, Inc. should you want to construct one for your agency.
+The construction of ICPs is typically based on advances in productivity (revenue per employee) combined with department and/or agency profitability.
+If the individual manages a larger book of business (service employees) or manages his or her function for a larger client base (for instance, administrative employees ...

 https://completemarkets.com/Article/article-post/948/EXTERNAL-GROWTH-WITH-SUCCESSFUL-ACQUISITIONS/